sf-wdi-34/angular-routing/readme.md

 They extracted the initial Angular routing code into its own separate module called `ngRoute`.

 Angular's built-in `ngRoute` will most likely have all the routing features you need for your apps as you're first learning Angular.
 As your Angular apps become more robust, you might find yourself moving toward other solutions like the third-party `ui-router` module, which supports nested views, multiple named views, and "states".

+### `ngRoute` Module

+Modules group together various components.
+Here are `ngRoute`'s directives, provider, and services:

+`ngView` (`ng-view`) directive: includes the rendered template of the current route into the main layout (index.html) file.
+Every time the current route changes, the included view changes with it according to the configuration of the `$route` service.

+`$routeProvider` provider: used for configuring routes.

+`$route` (service): used for deep-linking URLs to controllers and views (HTML partials).
+It watches `$location.url()` and tries to map the path to an existing route definition.
+The main behind-the-scenes workhorse of `ngRoute`.

+`$routeParams` (service): allows you to retrieve the current set of route parameters.

 ### `ngRoute` Setup